 Once this work is carried out, AI analyses the data to establish whether there’s a requirement to replace parts or carry out any maintenance work.

 The best artificial intelligence examples are found in the finance sector, starting with J.P.
-Morgan Chase, who in June 2018 piloted world’s first A.I.
+Morgan Chase, who in June 2018 piloted the world’s first A.I.
 Powered Virtual Assistant for corporate payments.

 The Assistant was primarily developed to help clients navigate their online cash management portals.